Your browser doesn't support JavaScript api – Page 3 – Windows Programming

 HDC GetWindowDC(HWND hWnd);

-Where hWnd is a handle to the required Windows device context.
-If this value is NULL, GetWindowDC retrieves the device context for the entire screen.
-If the function succeeds, the return value is a handle to the DC for the required window’s client area.
+Where hWnd is a handle to the window whose device context is required.
+If this value is NULL, GetWindowDC() retrieves the device context for the entire screen.
+If the function succeeds, the return value is a handle to the device context for the specified window.
 If the function fails, the return value is NULL.

 ReleaseDC()

-Releases a device context (DC), freeing it for use by other applications after a call to GetDC or GetWindowsDC.
-The prototype is
+The ReleaseDC() function releases a device context (DC), freeing it for use by other applications after a call to GetDC() or GetWindowDC().

 int ReleaseDC(HWND hWnd,HDC hdc);

-Where hWnd is a handle to the window whose DC is to be released and hdc is the device context to be released.
-The return value indicates whether the DC was released with a value of 1 indicating success and a value of zero indicating failure.
+Where hWnd is a handle to the window whose device context is to be released, and hdc is the device context to be released.
+The return value indicates whether the device context was released successfully, with a value of 1 indicating success and 0 indicating failure.

 ValidateRect()